-We regret any inconvenience or concern this may cause you.
-To help prevent a similar incident from occurring in the future, we have provided extensive training to our employees regarding phishing emails and other cybersecurity issues, and have enhanced existing security measures.
-If you have any questions, please call 1-???-????, Monday through Friday, 8:00 a.m. to 5:30 p.m.
-Central Time, excluding major U.S. national holidays.
+To help prevent a similar incident from occurring in the future, we have implemented enhanced monitoring and alerting software.
+If you have any questions about this incident, please call 1-833-896-4925, Monday through Friday, between 9:00 a.m. and 9:00 p.m., Eastern Time.